 The RC-2 doesn't provide a display.
-User can select loops through an 11-position selector.
+The user can select loops through an 11-position selector.

 vs Digitech JamMan Solo

-Digitech is a well-known company for the quality of its products.
-Let's see the comparison with the JamMan Solo.
+A well-known company for the quality of its products.
+Let's see the comparison.
 We will analyze the main differences.

 Two inputs for different purposes

-The JamMan Solo, in addition to the internal memory that can store up to 35 minutes, features an SD card slot, so it can record audio up to 35GB!
+The JamMan Solo, in addition to the internal, that can store up to 35 minutes, features an SD card slot, so it can record audio up to 35GB!
 A very long time.

 The rhythm guide

 The RC-3 provides all the necessary, and it is portable.
 Certainly, a good device.
-It isn't a cheap product, but the quality costs.
+It isn't a cheap product, the price is about 160 euros, but the quality costs.
 A good purchase.